Chart Color Schemes

 Karalee - Barellan Point's population is slightly younger than the national pattern

-Karalee-Barellan Point has a median age of 38 years, which is slightly higher than Greater Brisbane's figure of 36 years but equal to Australia's median age of 38 years.
-The age group of 5-14 years old shows strong representation at 15.9%, compared to Greater Brisbane.
-However, the 25-34 age cohort is less prevalent in Karalee-Barellan Point at 9.2%.
-Between 2021 and present day, the population aged 65 to 74 years has increased from 8.3% to 9.0%, while the 25-34 age group has decreased from 10.5% to 9.2%.
-By the year 2041, demographic projections indicate significant shifts in Karalee-Barellan Point's age structure.
-The 75-84 age group is expected to grow by 96%, reaching a population of 533 from its current figure of 271 people.
-Meanwhile, both the 35-44 and 0-4 age groups are projected to decrease in number.
+Karalee - Barellan Point has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
+The age group of 5-14 years old makes up 15.9% of the population, compared to Greater Brisbane, while the 25-34 cohort constitutes 9.2%.
+Between 2021 and the present day, the 65 to 74 age group has increased from 8.3% to 9.0% of the population.
+Conversely, the 25 to 34 age group has decreased from 10.5% to 9.2%.
+By 2041, demographic projections indicate significant shifts in Karalee - Barellan Point's age structure.
+The 75 to 84 age group is projected to grow by 96%, adding 261 people and reaching a total of 533 from the previous figure of 271.
+Meanwhile, both the 35 to 44 and 0 to 4 age groups are expected to decrease in number.